 Team Nigma Ride to Victory in We!Play Bukovel Minor

 Team Nigma faced off Royal Never Give Up (RNG) in the WePlay!
 Bukovel Minor, part of the 2019/2020 Dota Pro Circuit, and won in a dramatic BO5 series, qualifying for the DreamLeague Dota 2 Major Leipzig later in January.

 Nigma is a new competitive outfit and far from being a household name in the competitive Dota 2 scene just yet.
-Founded by former Team Liquid members Amer “Miracle-” Al-Barkawi linked up with Kuro “KuroKy” Salehi Takhasomi and Ivan “MinD_ContRoL” Ivanov and Maroun “GH” Merhej, the team has all the trappings of a future success.
+Founded by former Team Liquid members Amer “Miracle-” Al-Barkawi linked up with Kuro “KuroKy” Salehi Takhasomi and Ivan “MinD_ContRoL” Ivanov and Maroun “GH” Merhej, the team has all the trappings of future success.

 Romanian Aliwi “w33” Omar is the latest addition to the team.
-So far, Nigma have been successful in securing multiple first spots, including the DreamLeague Season 13 Europe Open Qualifier versus OG the WePlay!
+So far, Nigma has been successful in securing multiple first spots, including the DreamLeague Season 13 Europe Open Qualifier versus OG the WePlay!
 Bukovel Minor 2020 Europe Qualifier, and now – the Bukovel Minor itself.

 Nigma Loses Momentary Footing in Opening Game

 Game 1 opened as a strong gamble on the part of RNG who lined up Destroyer and Draw Ranger versus Husker and Alchemist.
 With the time ticking against them, RNG managed to secure an early lead and snowballed by the game’s end, catching Nigma out of position repeatedly.

 Losing a foothold early on and trying to rally on several occasions without success, Nigma eventually succumbed in the finals’ opening game, but that would not be the end of them.
 Game 2 took a much more favorable turn.